Thanks Facebook. The why, the how, and the “wtf” of the attention economy.

 On Youtube, this comes in the form of suggested videos.
 The algorithm understands that to keep you watching the content needs to ratchet up and hook your attention with novel, and increasingly sensational content.

-A while back this meant that a teenage girl looking for diet videos would next be suggested anorexia videos.
+A while back this meant that a teenage girl looking for diet videos would soon be suggested pro-anorexia videos.

 YouTube has since fixed this “bug” after being called out on it, but what other dark rabbit holes have public outcry not been able to highlight yet?